 - Auckland University of Technology – paramedicine

-Key learning ojectives incorporate principles of rural health care, hauora Māori, long term condition management and interprofessional health care.
+Key learning objectives incorporate principles of rural health care, Hauora Māori, long term condition management and interprofessional health care.
 Students also meet discipline specific clinical learning objectives

 “I don’t think I could have come into a warmer, friendlier, more welcoming community.
 I’ve never ever been able to apply my concepts of Hauora Māori and things like that that we get taught in our courses because it just goes out the window so that’s been fantastic.”

 Increasing rural training opportunities, enhancing workforce opportunities with students able to return to rural areas, better equipping senior health students for comprehensive generalist practice.

 “Living with IPE students and spending time with them outside of work hours, trips up the coast – immersing us in the culture, experiencing first hand what rural areas are like, talking with people who live there about problems.”

 Demonstrating principles of team based care, self-management and expert patients – as more people than ever before live longer and live with more long-term conditions, collaborative practice is increasingly needed.

 “I now have a better understanding of how we can collectively work together to achieve better outcomes for our patients.”

 - Interprofessional communication